This post was last updated on 24 January, 2026.

 - Create a separate “Gifting Fund”

-- Open a Roth IRA for my son
+- Open a UTMA for my son

 - Shift allocations to be more conservative in my retirement transition fund